 The London Borough of Barnet is one of 32 London boroughs created in 1965 and contains the former urban districts of Chipping Barnet and East Barnet, both previously in Hertfordshire and the urban district of Friern Barnet and boroughs of Finchley and Hendon, previously in Middlesex.

-St. John the Baptist Church, better known as Barnet Church, (built 1560) stands at the centre of the town in the area known as Chipping Barnet, on the highest point between London and York.
+St. John the Baptist Church, better known as Barnet Church, (built 1560) stands at the centre of the town, on the highest point between London and York.
 The Tower is open to the public on occasion, commanding unrivalled views of the surrounding area and the many landmarks of London’s changing skyline.

-Steeped in history it is said that the Hill in the children’s rhyme ‘The Grand Old Duke of York’ is based on Barnet Hill after the 1471 Battle of Barnet.
-It is the site of an ancient and well known horse fair from which comes the rhyming slang ‘Barnet Fair or Barnet for hair’ dating back to 1588.
+It is said that the hill in the children’s rhyme ‘The Grand Old Duke of York’ is based on Barnet Hill after the 1471 Battle of Barnet.
+It is the site of an ancient and well-known horse fair from which comes the rhyming slang ‘Barnet Fair or Barnet for hair’ dating back to 1588.

 In 1652 Barnet Well was documented as having medicinal waters, later in 1664 Samuel Pepys, English Naval Administrator, Member of Parliament and famous diarist, is understood to have visited the area to take the water.
 The remains of the well buildings can still be seen in Well Road.

 Further interesting historical artefacts and information on the area’s interesting past can be found at Barnet Museum, in Wood Street.